Dataset

 Data Releases

-The main BabyView dataset is currently available on Databrary (see below for our tagged releases).
+The main BabyView dataset is currently available on Databrary.
 We have also released our BabyView Preschool dataset.
-Please refer to the table below for information about future releases.
+Please refer to the table below for information about releases and data quantity.

 Metadata